Quicr/laps/docs/relay-protocol.md

 transparently passed along.

 `subscribe_info` is advertised to all control peering peers.
-As described in [Control Peering](#1-control-peering), this may be forwarded in a highly scalable decentralized control-plane for peering information bases.
-The control-plane is not the data forwarding-plane.
+As described in [Control Peering](#1-control-peering), this may be forwarded in a highly scalable decentralized control plane for peering information bases.
+The control plane is not the data forwarding plane.
 It's only for control and information base messages, which will mostly be subscribe information.

 Subscribe information is designed to be scoped by administrative policy controls.
 This is similar to BGP